QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/activity/index.md

 <div class="row row-cols-md-2"><div>

-A state is literally a state of the program.
-There are 3 kinds of states:
+A state is essentially one of the program's states.
+There are 3 kinds:

 * ⚽ Initial States
 * 🧑 Intermediary States